LPN to RN Online Programs in AZ: Learning About Top Schools

 Why Trust EduMed?
 We partner with 150+ nursing & allied health professionals to bring you the most in-depth data & insights on higher education & careers in healthcare.
 Meet our team and review our editorial values.

-If you are a practical nurse in Arizona, you’re likely aware of the major nursing shortage throughout the state.
-In fact, Arizona has suffered–and continues to suffer–one of biggest nursing shortages in the nation.
+If you’re a practical nurse in Arizona, you’re likely aware of the major nursing shortage throughout the state.
+Arizona has suffered — and continues to suffer — one of the biggest nursing shortages in the nation.
 This presents a tremendous opportunity for practical nurses in Arizona interested in advancing their careers by becoming registered nurses.
-And that opportunity is well within reach with the surprising number of community colleges and schools of nursing in Arizona offering LPN to RN bridge programs.
-So, if you’re an LPN ready to make the next big move in your nursing career, keep reading to learn how you can do so through a quality, accredited, and affordable LPN to RN program in AZ.
+And that opportunity is well within reach with the surprising number of community colleges and nursing schools in Arizona that offer LPN to RN bridge programs.

 FIND PROGRAMS NEAR YOU: